Jessie Ball duPont: Legacy

 Ball duPont remained active in philanthropy for many years before debilitating medical problems restricted her in her 70s.
 She relocated to Delaware, dying at the Nemours estate on September 26, 1970.
 Except for personal bequests, the bulk of her assets were placed in the Jessie Ball duPont Fund to continue her philanthropic endeavors.
 According to the Jessie Ball duPont Fund, her estate at the time was "one of the largest ... in Florida history, estimated at $42 million".

 At the College of William & Mary in Virginia, DuPont Hall opened in 1964 and was named after Jessie Ball duPont, benefactress of the College and daughter of Thomas Ball, an alumnus.

 Jesse DuPont Hall was constructed in 1951 as part of the Fine Arts Complex at the University of Mary Washington.
 At the time of its construction, DuPont was the closest living relative to Mary Ball Washington, mother of George Washington.

 Ball duPont was also a major donor to Virginia Theological Seminary in Alexandria, Virginia.
 However on 23 November 1951, she wrote to Dean Stanley Brown-Serman, 'I have been told that one or more negroes are members of the student body...
 I do not contribute to schools in the south that take negroes as students.'
 A subsequent letter stated, 'As long as the Virginia Theological Seminary is open to negroes, I have made my last contribution to it...'

-The Fund
+Fund

 The Jessie Ball duPont Fund is a foundation that issues grants to organizations that received support from Jessie Ball duPont during the years 1960–1964.
 The official name is the Jessie Ball duPont Religious, Charitable and Educational Fund.
 According to their website, the Fund focuses on three areas: